syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Exclude columns while exporting

 By default, all the columns (including hidden columns) in the SfDataGrid will be exported to Excel.
-To exclude some columns while exporting to Excel, use the `ExcludedColumns` field in the `DataGridExcelExportOptions`.
+To exclude some columns while exporting to Excel, use the [ExcludedColumns](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html#Syncfusion_UI_Xaml_DataGrid_Export_DataGridExcelExportOptions_ExcludedColumns) field in the [DataGridExcelExportOptions](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.Export.DataGridExcelExportOptions.html).

 {% tabs %}
 {% highlight c# %}